Procedure for Carrying out an Arbitration

 - Example: Each party may select one arbitrator and those arbitrators select the third arbitrator.
 The parties will seek to select experts with experience in the particular industry and with knowledge of the customs and practices.

-Submit to Arbitration – Arbitration begins by the parties “submitting” their dispute to the arbitrators.
+Arbitration begins with the parties submitting their dispute to the arbitrators.
 Submission is simply the act of contacting the arbitrators and providing them with the dispute information and setting up a time to have an arbitration proceeding.
 Submitting a dispute to arbitration authorizes arbitrators to make a decision that binds the parties and resolves their dispute.
 In mandatory arbitrations, many jurisdictions require that the parties submit the matter to arbitration within 6 months of the dispute arising.

 - Note: Many arbitrations employee the rules provided in the Federal Arbitration Act.